Greater Philadelphia Coalition Against Hunger

 The Fox Fellow for Anti-hunger Education, Engagement, and Advocacy will work with the Policy Director and Community Educator to: a) create informational materials, such as PowerPoints, graphics, and/or social media posts (skill/familiarity with Canva and creation of info-graphics would be helpful); b) create county and legislative district specific materials to educate elected officials and constituents about hunger; and c) perform outreach to engage partner agency staff, supporters, and individuals impacted by hunger to engage them in advocacy.
 The fellowship will include attending relevant meetings with partner agencies, such as the Benefits Access Work Group (BAWG), convened by the Mayor's Office of Community Empowerment and Opportunity (CEO).
 The position may involve some independent research and data manipulation (skill/familiarity with Excel would be helpful).

-Interested Penn undergraduate students should send an email to email@example.com with a resume and a cover letter specifying your interest in one of the fellowships with the Greater Philadelphia Coalition Against Hunger.
-Since two separate, distinctive fellowships are available, please specify which fellowship you are applying for in the subject line of your email.
-In the cover letter, please describe how this fellowship will help you explore a particular career path and/or develop a specific skill.
+Interested Penn undergraduate students should apply using this Qualtrics form with a resume and a cover letter specifying your interest in this fellowship.
+In the cover letter, please describe how the fellowship will help you explore a particular career path and/or develop a specific skill.

-Applicants should not contact the organizations directly.
-Please email firstname.lastname@example.org with any questions regarding the fellowships.
+Applicants should not contact the organization directly.
+Please email Katie Steele at email@example.com with any questions regarding the fellowships.